Frequently Used Ubuntu Linux Keyboard Shortcuts on Raspberry Pi 400

 Servers and AI: CPUs with many cores, high cache, and advanced instruction sets.

-Whether you are building a gaming PC, a workstation, or a simple office computer, understanding how CPUs work will help you choose the right processor and optimize performance.
+Understanding how CPUs work can help you choose the right processor and optimize performance.